FGRibreau/node-license-sniffer/README.md

 # node-license-sniffer

+# Fork

+- dedup licenses (useful to not have a large license file)

+# Original readme

 node-license-sniffer is a tool for detecting the license of node packages.
 It will attempt to read the license from `package.json`.
 If it cannot find the license in `package.json`,